What It Means for Marketers: Why Omnichannel Drives ROI

 - Is your data handling compliant with GDPR and privacy regulations?

-To deliver proper omnichannel consistency, marketing teams require CX platforms that integrate CRM, analytics, automation, and personalization in real-time.
+To deliver consistent omnichannel experiences, marketing teams require CX platforms that integrate CRM, analytics, automation, and personalisation in real time.

 Key capabilities to look for: